Mastodon 08_09 ~ Pallimed

 • Know if your state has early in-person voting if that is feasible for the patient.

-• Voter fraud can be a felony charge, so if you think you might take advantage of this situation, it would pay to think twice.
+• Voter fraud can be a felony charge, so if you think you might take advantage of this situation, don't do it.

 • There is no formal test of competence in voting (insert political joke about elected representatives here), but there have been some research articles discussing this issue in people with dementia.
-(OPEN ACCESS)
+Here is an updated 2022 article.
+(BOTH OPEN ACCESS)

 • The issue for clearly incapacitated people (such as in the ICU, in a coma, PVS) is not clear.
 Can voting be a part of your advance directive?
 I don't think it has been tested in court.
 Yet.